shaifsab/sab-io/README.md

 - **GET /:shortId**: Redirect to the original URL.
 - **GET /api/urls**: Retrieve a list of shortened URLs (authenticated users only, requires JWT).

-*Note*: Full API documentation is available in the `/docs` directory.

 ---